-The growing applications and interest in the field of natural language processing have created various opportunities for professionals specializing in Machine Learning, Computational Linguistics, and Data Science.
-Big companies like Google, Facebook, Forte group, Sony Ericsson, Merrill Lynch, British Airways, Sainsbury, J.P.
-Morgan, Celtic, American Express and Ernst & Young and many more hire natural language processing analysts and experts.
+The growing applications and interest in natural language processing have created various opportunities for professionals specializing in Machine Learning, Computational Linguistics, and Data Science.
+Big companies like Google, Facebook, Forte Group, Sony Ericsson, Merrill Lynch, British Airways, Sainsbury, J.P.
+Morgan, Celtic, American Express, Ernst & Young, and many more hire natural language processing analysts and experts.

-Various job roles related to Natural language processing are NLP scientists, NLP engineer, NLP architect, NLP applied research scientist, cognitive data scientist, Voice over artist and many more.
+NLP scientists, NLP engineers, NLP architects, NLP applied research scientists, cognitive data scientists, voice artists, and many others are involved in various job roles related to Natural Language Processing.
 The average salary for jobs related to natural language processing ranges from $76,343 per year to $142,912 per year.

-If you are interested in interacting with computing systems and have programming and linguistic knowledge then learning natural language processing is very much valuable for you.
-Due to an increase in data and need to interact with computers the need for natural language processing is increasing day by day and various job opportunities are coming in the market with handsome packages.
-Therefore there is a great scope of NLP in the future.
+If you are interested in interacting with computing systems and have programming and linguistic knowledge, learning natural language processing holds great value.
+Moreover, due to increased data and the need to interact with computers, natural language processing is increasing daily, and various job opportunities are coming into the market with handsome packages.
+Therefore there is a great scope for NLP in the future.

-This has been a guide to What is NLP.
-Here we discussed the basic concepts, scope, skills, career growth and advantages of NLP.
+This has been a guide to What is NLP?
+Here we discussed the basic concept, use, skills, career growth, and advantages of NLP.
 You can also go through our other suggested articles to learn more –